Watershed (broadcasting): United States

-The Federal Communications Commission (FCC) has the right to regulate the broadcast of "indecent" material on free-to-air terrestrial television and radio, because it is broadcast on publicly-owned airwaves that are licensed to broadcasters.
-It presently enforces a 10:00 p.m. watershed, permitting adult content between then and 6:00 a.m, though the term "watershed" is rarely used.
+The Federal Communications Commission (FCC) has the right to regulate the broadcast of "indecent" material on free-to-air terrestrial television and radio, because it is broadcast on publicly-owned airwaves that are licensed to broadcasters who agree to operate in the public interest.
+It presently enforces a 10:00 p.m. safe harbor, permitting adult content between then and 6:00 a.m.
 The FCC's jurisdiction in regards to content applies only to terrestrial television and radio.
 Cable channels may be more permissive in their content, depending on their target audience and the standards of their advertisers, while premium channels and over-the-top streaming services are often the most permissive because they are funded primarily by their subscribers.

 In the 1975–76 television season, the FCC attempted to enforce a "Family Viewing Hour" policy, in which the Big Three television networks (ABC, CBS, and NBC) agreed to devote the first hour of primetime to family-friendly programming.
 In 1976, the rule was overturned as unconstitutional following a lawsuit by the Writers Guild of America.

 In 1978, the Supreme Court case FCC v.
 Pacifica Foundation (dealing with a broadcast of the George Carlin routine "Filthy Words" by WBAI radio) upheld the ability for the FCC to regulate the broadcast of "indecent" material on free-to-air radio and television, citing the "uniquely pervasive presence" of broadcasting in society, and the likelihood that children could be exposed to such content by chance.
 From then on, the FCC enforced a safe harbor on the broadcast of indecent material between 10:00 p.m. and 6:00 a.m.

 In 1987, the FCC introduced a stricter definition of indecency, defined as "language or material that, in context, depicts or describes, in terms patently offensive as measured by contemporary community standards for the broadcast medium, sexual or excretory activities or organs".
 The FCC also removed the previous 10:00 p.m. watershed and stated that the prohibition would apply during any time that there "is a reasonable risk that children may be in the audience".
 In 1988, as directed by the United States Congress, the FCC announced that it would ban the broadcast of indecent material entirely, with no safe harbor.
 In 1991, the FCC's proposed 24-hour ban was struck down by the D.C.
 Circuit Court of Appeals as unconstitutional.
 The Telecommunications Act of 1992 re-established a safe harbor period for indecent content between midnight and 6:00 a.m.
 The period was lengthened back to 10:00 p.m. and 6:00 a.m. following further D.C.
 Circuit rulings.